By Dr. Andrea Lee

 5. Find a Support Network: You Are Not Alone

 You are not alone in your struggle with PCOS.
 There are millions of women worldwide experiencing the same symptoms and emotions.
 These are the women who will lift you up when you are feeling down.
-Visit the blogs and online communities like www.pcosupport.org has a state-by-state list of medical professionals who have shown a commitment to PCOS located on the PCOSA web site.
+Visit the blogs and online communities like, and soulcysters.net.
+If you can’t find a support group in your area then start one and promote it online, in local newspapers, via flyers and at schools, college and health clubs. www.pcosupport.org has a state-by-state list of medical professionals who have shown a commitment to PCOS located on the PCOSA web site.

 About the Author: